 - The report is quite well organised into sections and appendices, with appropriate introduction, conclusion, and table of contents.
 The notation is reasonably fitting, but shows minor inconsistencies.
 Diagrams, graphs and tables are presented well, but not outstandingly so.
 A reasonably sufficient bibliography is supplied and most citations are properly made.
-Grammar, spelling and typography show occasional minor lapses. - Good communication of the material at its intended level of exposition.
-Minor weaknesses in presentation. - Reasonable insight and some evidence of original thought in communicating the critical issues. - Relative to the difficulty of the material, the candidate required some technical help from the project supervisor. - The report is well written, logically argued and generally well structured.
+Grammar, spelling and typography show occasional minor lapses. - Relative to the difficulty of the material, the candidate required some technical help from the project supervisor. - The report is well written, logically argued and generally well structured. - The evaluation and integration of the existing literature is very sound without being excellent. - Reasonable insight and some evidence of original thought in dealing with the critical issues. - ‡ Evidence that the candidate has mastered substantial new material, generally at the level of 4H. - ‡ Good choice of illustrative examples. - ‡ Clear but prosaic analysis of novel examples, or imaginative analysis of standard examples.

-- Coverage of appropriate material is sound without being excellent. - Good coverage of relevant literature, with no major omissions. - Good evaluation and integration of relevant literature. - ‡ Evidence that the candidate has mastered substantial new material, generally at the level of 3H. - ‡ Good choice of illustrative examples. - ‡ Clear but prosaic analysis of novel examples, or imaginative analysis of standard examples. - ‡ The project could, with some corrections, form a model for a 3H course comprising the subject of the material. - Generally correct and appropriate application of known methodology to a novel area of application. - Adequate design for the applied aspects of the project, although possibly containing minor but retrievable errors. - Choice of data analysis that is mostly appropriate for the design, with clear presentation of results. - Generally sound but pedestrian interpretation of results and their importance to the theoretical context.
+- [‡] The project could, with some corrections, form a model for a 4H course comprising the subject of the material. - Generally correct and appropriate application of known methodology to a novel area of application. - Adequate design for the applied aspects of the project, although possibly containing minor but retrievable errors. - Choice of data analysis that is mostly appropriate for the design, with clear presentation of results. - Generally sound but pedestrian interpretation of results and their importance to the theoretical context.